instana/instana-grafana-datasource/CONTRIBUTING.md

 1. Make sure `yarn` is installed (everything should work also with npm but YMMV)
 2. Install realpath and timeout (`brew install coreutils`, remember to put them on the `$PATH`: `export PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"`)
 3. Make sure environment variables are set through file: create a file called `setEnvVars.js` in the root of the repository.
 Insert environment variables as:

 ```
-process.env.INSTANA_BACKEND_URL = 'https://tenant-unit.instana.io';
+process.env.INSTANA_BACKEND_URL = 'http://localhost:8010';
-process.env.INSTANA_API_TOKEN = 'someApiToken';
+process.env.INSTANA_API_TOKEN = 'valid-api-token';
 ```

 This will run integration tests against a certain tenant unit of Instana.

 4. Built the projec via `docker built`
 5. Run `yarn start`
 6. Goto http://localhost:3000 and login with admin/admin.
-Click 'Add data source' and select 'Instana' from the types dropdown.
+A default Instana datasource was allready added using the provided env variables.
 The mountebank server runs default at http://localhost:8010 and the only valid api token is 'valid-api-token'.

 Changes should be made in the `src` directory.
 The build task transpiles the TypeScript code into JavaScript and copies it to the `dist` directory.
 Grafana will load the JavaScript from the `dist` directory and ignore the `src` directory.
 The `dist` directory is bind mounted in the Grafana container.